Read the data. Tell the story. Make the decision.

 You’ll know how to ask the right questions and extract the best insights.
 How to expertly tell the story revealed by your data, visually and in a boardroom-style presentation.

 The best part about an MBA in business analytics?
 Every industry and every functional area needs you.
 Product development, finance, and logistics...consumer products, financial services, and nonprofit.
 Their data needs to point them to opportunities and warn them of pitfalls, guiding strategy.
 As keeper of the data insights, you’ll be a key player in all of it.

 The business analytics concentration was designed as a STEM (science, technology, engineering, and math) academic program in 2016.

 What does this mean for you?
 The STEM designation signals to employers that you've got the quantitative chops they're looking for.
 Combine that with the longstanding reputation of an MBA, and employers will know you can both understand their business needs and bring in-demand tech skills to the table.

-A STEM degree allows international candidates to work in the U.S. even longer before securing employer sponsorship.
+A STEM degree allows international candidates to work in the U.S. (in STEM-designated positions) even longer before securing employer sponsorship.
 That means a business analytics concentration delivers a big boost to your U.S. job prospects.

 What you’ll study

 On top of the MBA core, you’ll complete seven business analytics courses, including:

 - Data Science